Greater Houston: Media

 Houston–The Woodlands–Sugar Land metropolitan area is served by a public television station and one public radio station.
 KUHT (HoustonPBS) is a PBS member station and is the first public television station in the United States.
 Houston Public Radio is listener-funded radio and comprises one NPR member station, KUHF (KUHF News).
 The University of Houston System owns and holds broadcasting licenses to KUHT and KUHF.
 The stations broadcast from the Melcher Center for Public Broadcasting, located on the campus of the University of Houston.
-The metropolitan area is also served by ABC13 Houston (KTRK-TV) and Fox 26 Houston (KRIV-TV), owned-and-operated stations of ABC and Fox News, and NBC and CBS-affiliates KPRC 2 Houston and KHOU 11.
+The metropolitan area is also served by ABC 13 (KTRK-TV) and Fox 26 (KRIV-TV), owned-and-operated stations of ABC and Fox, and NBC and CBS affiliates KPRC 2 and KHOU 11.

 The Houston area is served by the Houston Chronicle, its only major daily newspaper with wide distribution.
 The Hearst Corporation, which owns and operates the Houston Chronicle, bought the assets of the Houston Post—its long-time rival and main competition—when Houston Post ceased operations in 1995.
 The Houston Post was owned by the family of former Lieutenant Governor Bill Hobby of Houston.
 The only other major publication to serve the city is the Houston Press—a free alternative weekly with a weekly readership of more than 300,000.

 The Galveston County Daily News, founded in 1842, is that city's primary newspaper and the oldest continuously printed newspaper in Texas.
 It currently serves as the newspaper of record for Galveston, as well as Galveston County.
 Radio station KGBC, on air since 1947, has also served as a local media outlet.